loo-al/Inventory_Android_App/README.md

 4. Load files or copy and paste source code
 5. Compile / build the project
 6. Set up an Android emulator
-7. Run app on the emulator
+7. Load the emulator in the device selector
+8. Run